Binary Representations

 call print_int64

-Note also: the movsx instruction to sign-extend the value to 64-bits for the print_int64 function.
+Note also: the movsx instruction to sign-extend the value to 64-bits for the print_int64 function: it needs a 64-bit signed integer argument and we have 8-bit signed.

 Why didn't we need anything analogous for the previous (unsigned) example?